 Know what type of content works.

-A huge component of social media success is the quality, relevance and usefulness of your content.
-You need to have something to post in social media, which often means creating the best content that you can produce.
-It’s not easy for small businesses to produce fresh new content several times a day everyday like big businesses can.
+A huge component of social media success is the quality, relevance, and usefulness of your content.
+You need to have something to post on social media, which often means creating the best content that you can produce.
+It’s not easy for small businesses to produce fresh new content several times a day every day as big businesses can.
 If this is the case for you, look at your old content and find a different spin that you can use to make it interesting to your followers and fans.